MileHacker Logo

 • Majapahit Kingdom (13th-16th centuries)

-Area within its sphere of influence.
+Area within the boundaries of sphere of influence.

 • Dutch The Era of colonization